celestiaorg/docs/docs/developers/fuelmint.md

 forc deploy --url localhost:4000 --unsigned
 ```

-This generates the contract id
+This generates the `contract-id`

-Generate the front end with contract-id
+Generate the front end with `contract-id`.
-Get the wallet secret generated when you started fuelmint
+Get the wallet secret generated when you started fuelmint:

 ```bash
 npm start